wwiedermann/dda/cran-comments.md

 Contact
 - Maintainer: Wolfgang Wiedermann (wiedermannw@missouri.edu)
-- If you need additional details, test logs, or versions of R used for testing, please let me know and I will provide them.
+- If you need additional details, test logs, or versions of R used for testing, please reach out through email.